Suhani0920/Suhani0920/README.md

 ## Get in Touch

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/suhani0920) or send me an email at suhani9620@gmail.com.
+Feel free to  send me an email at suhani9620@gmail.com.
 I look forward to collaborating with you!